 On the map, the labels are oriented to the longest axis of their features.
 They now fit better within their features.

-- Uncheck the May place label outside polygon boundary check box.
+- Uncheck the May place label outside polygon boundary box.

 Building labels are no longer placed completely outside their features.
 However, labels are allowed to extend beyond the boundary of a feature.
-(You may not see any changes in the area of the map you are zoomed to.)
+(You may not see any changes in the area of the map you're zoomed to.)